rise8-us/rise8-us/docs/practice-playbook.md

   - Merge size
 - branch naming scheme

-#### MERGE/PULL REQUESTS
+#### Code Review

-MR/PRs are encouraged but not required.
-MR/PRs should be used when code review by an engineer outside the initial contributing pair is desired.
+We believe code review is important whether you're pairing or not.
+This code review can come in various forms depending on pairing status.
+### When Pairing
+We believe pairing serves as a "code review" in of itself and therefore additional code reviews are not necessary.

+### When Solo
+When soloing, Merge/Pull Requests should be used to code review.

-We highly recommend code review be completed, pairing can be a way to complete this.
+We highly recommend code review be completed, pairing can be a way to complete this (and why we view commiting to master directly as a valid practice).
-Regardless of MR/PR or pushing directly to main/master, testing needs to be completed on new functionality before it is committed and pushed to main/master.
+Regardless of MR/PR or commiting directly to main/master, testing needs to be completed on new functionality before it is committed and pushed to main/master.
 `#YouBreakItYouBuyIt`

 #### HOOKS